 A summary of the Infrastructure Sourcebook

-Analysis from ISE and external practitioners
+Analysis from ISE and other experts

 Interactive visuals of global infrastructure data

-Infrastructure serves as the backbone of a state and often is citizens’ primary daily interaction with state services through public utilities such as water, electricity, and roads.
-Robust state infrastructure contributes to a decrease in inequalities, particularly between urban and rural communities, and helps better facilitate security, administrative control, human capital development, and disaster response.
+Infrastructure serves as the backbone of a state and often is citizens’ primary daily interaction with state services through public utilities such as water, electricity and roads.
+Robust state infrastructure contributes to a decrease in inequalities, particularly between urban and rural communities, and helps better facilitate security, administrative control, human capital development and disaster response.
 Laying a foundation for the market, infrastructure also creates avenues for participation in regional and global economies.